Caring for Your Rat

 Moss Hollow Adapt – Using Moss Hollow Adapt, while minimizing stress, can help your new pet adapt to their new home by promoting relaxation from stress caused by the environment (Echinacea), offering a prebiotic for building gut flora (Burdock Root), easing diarrhea (Psyllium Husk), increasing palatability (Wheatgrass), providing a natural dewormer (Diatomaceous Earth), and nutrient-rich clay (Bentonite).
 This veterinary health product uses natural ingredients which can aid all small animals before symptoms emerge.

-Vitamin and Mineral Supplement – This should be added to the drinking water or food according to packaging directions.
-In the wild, animals can choose the foods their bodies require.
+Vitamin and Mineral Supplement – In the wild, animals can choose the foods their bodies require.
 Even if you give your pet a variety of foods, you may not be providing them with certain vitamins and minerals that they need.
+Add the supplement to the drinking water or food according to packaging directions.

 Mineral and Salt Stone – Make this available to your rat at all times.
 Salt will encourage them to drink enough water, and the water aids in digestion.